Show summary Hide summary

 Personality traits associated with the first name Livio: a combination of strength and sensitivity

-I find this duality gives an interesting complexity.
+I find that this duality gives an interesting complexity.
 It’s definitely not a first name for shy people.

 Some surprising anecdotes around the first name Livio